-Once our clothes were collected we headed out on foot to explore Phnom Penh.
+Once our clothes were collected, we headed to Phnom Penh.
 We checked out some nearby shops and the massive Aeon Mall.
 We then walked over to Coriander Indian restaurant for some delicious and reasonably priced curries.

 I know most of our readers probably know as much about Cambodia and the genocide that took place there as we did when we arrived.
 So I will provide a little bit of detail about what we learned at Tuol Sleng here.